 Why did you choose to apply to and attend Booth?
 My first interaction with Booth was at the information session on the London campus.
 I was immediately impressed by not only the quality of the presentation, which highlighted the Booth faculty and academics, but the personable nature of the alumni present.
 This notion was further strengthened as the list of Booth students and alumni among my close friends and associates grew.
 It was their advice and guidance that convinced me of the strength of the Booth brand, making it my top choice business school.

-Use three adjectives to describe your experience at Chicago Booth: Stimulating, sociable, and eye-opening.
+Use three adjectives to describe your experience at Chicago Booth: Intense, thought-provoking, and fun.

 Hugh Gibbons Class of 2014